canizalesjaime/homebot/homebot_ros2_ws/README.md

 # To Do
+1. convert FROM l298n motor driver to tb6612 motor driver
+2. autocad or freecad for designing: drone, arm, homebot base, pcb board
-* Make website(react): Add bio and teaching, stream video, control bot, gui for orientation(start with ros2 rviz) add flutter app?
+3. Finish website: Add bio and teaching, add flutter app?
-* Add some ml with pytorch course(make an unsupervised grasping model?) and simple vision like yolo
+4. Add some ml with pytorch course(make an unsupervised grasping model?) and simple vision like yolo
-* segmentation, stereo camera or ultrasound slam for 3d stuff
-* add infared sensor to follow motion, and accelerometer, to arm
-* ros open source
+5. automate git push for ci/cd
-* add camera in ros2 to docker bot(still debugging) check the c++ camera packages
+6. add camera in ros2 to docker bot(still debugging) check the c++ camera packages
-* tmux and neovim for better performance outside vscode
-* make urdf file for homebot and arm, use dht table for arm frames
+7. make urdf file for homebot and arm, use dht table for arm frames
-* touch keyboard app for kubuntu
-* fix tennis navigation
+8. fix tennis navigation
-* try networking between computer, arm, and mini bot use ros_ip.
+9. try networking between computer, arm, and mini bot use ros_ip.
 Look into networking and firewalls. add arm to ros2 setup to check comm(understand rotations and pick up hacky sack ball)
-* autocad or freecad for designing: drone, arm, homebot base, pcb board
-* separate git for robot?
+10. separate git for robot?
 (Upload vid.) arm pic, servo specs
-* convert FROM l298n motor driver to tb6612 motor driver
-* automate git push for ci/cd
+11. add infared sensor to follow motion, and accelerometer, to arm
+12. tmux and neovim for better performance outside vscode
+13. segmentation, stereo camera or ultrasound slam for 3d stuff
+14. touch keyboard app for kubuntu
+15. ros open source

 ## steps to start